MuhammedBuyukkinaci/My-Helper-Functions/README.md

 232) Vector databases can be used in recommendation engines, search engines and generative AI.
 Milvus, Weavite, Chroma, Pinecone are some popular vector databases.
 Chroma, Milvus and Weavite are open source solutions.
 Vectors databases extend LLM's with long term memory.

 ![](./images/023.png)

+233) It is a good practice to have custom exception handlers for endpoints of Fastapi.

+234) Streamlit and Dash are 2 ways to make dashboards.
+Streamlit is problematic in cases of authentication and authorization.

 # Python Logging